Mguy2/Anti-Anti-AdBlock-Detection/readme.md

 - Bypass AdBlock Detection: for getting rid of the "Please disable adblock" banner on other websites except for YouTube.
 - Adblock Must Go On: an alternative to the latter.
 - Block Adblock Blockers: Blocks blockers of adblock blockers.

+_Yes the icon.png is random, I am not a designer_